AbdooOwd/AbdooOS-old-guided/docs/devlog.md

 So, I'm too dumb to know how to make the system realize the Left Shift key is held and not only pressed once.
 So I'll make it a "toggle" thing.
 Seems easy enough.

+HAHA!
+I made the "shift holding" work!
+"How" you ask?
+It was queit simple to be honest.
+Left shift's scancode is `0x2A`, and when it is released, its scan code is `0xAA`.
+So I did that if it is just pressed, make the variable `shift_pressed` `true`.
+And if it is released make it `false`.
+I think the rest is logic.